Geology Site Account

 A-Z Geological Site Index

-Warren Gorge (previously known as Warren Pit), CHAFFORD HUNDRED, Thurrock District, TQ598792, Potential Local Geological Site
+Warren Gorge (previously known as Warren Pit), CHAFFORD HUNDRED, Thurrock District, TQ598792, Notified Local Geological Site

 Site of geological interest showing rare periglacial features in the cliffs.
 Part of Chafford Gorges Nature Park.
 Geological interest is easily obscured by the growth of vegetation and should be controlled.